fossierstudio/Bramble-releases/README.md

 ## What it is

-Grove is a production-oriented chat backend with an **Expo** (React Native) cross-platform client.
+Bramble is a production-oriented chat backend with an **Expo** (React Native) cross-platform client.
 Users join **servers** (tenant boundaries), chat in **channels**, and see each other's messages appear live over WebSocket.
 Profile pictures, presence (online/idle/dnd/offline), typing indicators, reconnect/resume, and per-user rate limiting are all implemented.

 It is intentionally a **modular monolith** — a single Node.js process today with a clear, documented path to a horizontally-scaled Redis-backed cluster in Phase 2.